 Hola!

-You have landed on the personal website of Yi Zhang, an academic researcher at the intersection of decision-making, machine learning, and stochastic modeling, working on utilizing learning & optimization tools to revolutionize the way we understand the world and create tangible impacts.
-On the applied side, I am interested in healthcare, service operations management, and AI for science.
+You have landed on the personal website of Yi Zhang, an researcher at the intersection of decision-making, machine learning, and stochastic modeling, working on utilizing learning & optimization tools to revolutionize the way we understand the world and create tangible impacts.
+On the applied side, I am interested in healthcare operations management, revenue management, and AI for science.

 Currently I am a first-year master student majoring in Management Science & Engineering @ Tsinghua and Operations Research @ Columbia.
-I am extremely fortunate to be advised by Cheng Hua and Yong Liang, and to work closely with Xi Chen, Elynn Chen, and Stefanus Jasin.
+I am extremely fortunate to be advised by Cheng Hua , and to work closely with Prof. Elynn Chen, Prof. Xi Chen, Prof. Stefanus Jasin and Prof. Yue Hu.

 Education Background